GitGuardian/ggtools/helm-preflights/README.md

 # Helm preflights

-The Helm preflights are a set of tests that can be run at any time to ensure your cluster meets Gitguardian's requirements.
+The Helm preflights are a set of tests that can be run at any time to ensure your cluster meets GitGuardian's requirements.

 This folder contains a script (`preflights.sh`) that:
 - Generates tests templates according to the provided values files